 Download Vault Templatebutton

-As a vault admin, you can see that an update is necessary when an
+As a vault owner, you can see that an update is necessary when the

 Import a Vault